glf30/2c-functions-as-props/exercise/README.md

 ## Passing Functions as Props and Iterating Manually
 Create an array of tasks.
 A task should consist of an **id**, **title**, and **description**.

 Let's use props to pass functions from our App component to our Task component.
-We will create functions to mark tasks as complete and delete them.
+We will create functions to mark tasks as complete or delete them.
 We'll also iterate over an array of tasks manually.

 Open /src/App.jsx and create two functions to handle actions: `completeTask` and `deleteTask`.
 Both should take in the task title as a parameter and alert the user that the task has been completed or deleted.